 Quality of life and well-being in patients with chronic illness, especially in cancer or multiple sclerosis.
 Caregiver well-being and burden of care.
 Health-related decision making.
 Coping with uncertainty.
 Psychological appraisals.
 Cognitive basis of expectation and surprise.

 Professor Sinéad McGilloway

-The psychological aspects and community context of health care and social problems.
-Child and adult mental health and well-being in the community.
+Broadly: The psychological aspects and community context of health care and social problems.
+Specifically: Child and adult mental health and well-being in the community.
 Health services research.
-The health and social care needs (including employment and social integration) of vulnerable and socially excluded groups Mental health and well-being in palliative/end-of-life care.
+Intervention design, development and evaluation.
+The health and social care needs (including employment and social integration) of vulnerable and socially excluded groups.
+Mental health and well-being aspects of palliative/end-of-life care.
+Systematic reviews.

 Dr Brenda O’Connell

 Positive psychology, health, and wellbeing.
 Emphasis on if, how, and when positive psychological constructs (gratitude, resilience, optimism etc.) influence mental and physical health (somatic and biomarkers).
 Stress buffering effects of gratitude and compassion.
 Design, delivery and evaluation of wellbeing- promoting interventions.